yamori813/rx-mrubyc/Readme.md

 RX210 serial speed is 38400.
 RX631 is any.

-MRB file upload by xmodem on serial connection.
+MRB file download by xmodem on serial connection.